-Children work at their own pace with the guidance and encouragement of our teachers.
-Children thrive in our primary classroom because they are experiencing learning through practical application.
-This enables them to function confidently and completely in the activities of their everyday life.
+Children thrive in our primary classroom because they experience learning through practical application.
+They work at their own pace in both a one on one and group learning environment with the guidance and encouragement of our teachers.
+The lead instructors are Montessori credentialed and plan daily activities using the Montessori teaching method.
+This enables the children to function confidently and completely in the activities of their everyday life.

-- Practical life: The precise movements and sequences developed doing practical activities such as polishing, buttoning, bow tying, and lacing strengthen motor skills and concentration.
+Practical life: The precise movements and sequences developed doing practical activities such as polishing, buttoning, bow tying, and lacing strengthen motor skills and concentration.
 Pouring, scooping and sorting activities, as well as washing a table and food preparation develop hand-eye coordination.
-Other activities includelessons in polite manners, such as folding hands, sitting in a chair, walking in line.
+Other activities include lessons in polite manners, such as folding hands, sitting in a chair, and walking in line.

-- Language: Montessori language materials provide experiences to develop use of a writing instrument and the basic skills of reading a written language.
+Language: Montessori language materials provide experiences to develop use of a writing instrument and the basic skills of reading a written language.
 For writing skill development, the metal insets provide essential exercises to guide the child’s hand in following different outline shapes while using a pencil or pen.
 For reading, a set of individual letters, commonly known as sandpaper letters, provide the basic means for associating the individual letter symbols with their corresponding phonetic sounds.
-Displaying several letters guides children to learn the letter sounds, which finally blend together to make certain simple phonetic words like “up” and “cat”.
-The aim of these lessons is to show the child that letters make sounds, which can be blended together to make words.
+Displaying several letters guides children to learn the letter sounds, which finally blend together to make certain simple phonetic words like “up” and “cat.”
+The purpose of the lessons is to teach the child that letters make sounds, which can be blended together to make words.

-- Cultural Studies: The world’s geography and peoples are explored through such materials as maps, globes, flags, water and landforms, books, and cultural suitcases containing country-specific materials.
+Cultural Studies: The world’s geography and people are explored through such materials as maps, globes, flags, water and landforms, books, and cultural suitcases containing country-specific materials.